 After eliminating gluten (and excessive dairy) from my diet, and adding in lots of green juices and anti-inflammatory foods – my skin began to glow.
 Your skin is the largest organ in your body and is a direct reflection of the health of your insides.

-If you want to rid of acne, red bumps (chicken skin) and slow the aging process of your skin, you must eat in a way that heals vs. hurts you.
-As discussed, gluten is the root cause of so many chronic inflammatory diseases in the U.S.
+If you want to rid of acne and slow the aging process of your skin, you must eat in a way that heals vs. hurts you.
+As discussed, gluten is the root cause of so many chronic inflammatory diseases in the U.S., and many of those chronic ailments impact the largest organ in your body… your skin!

 (7) You’ll Likely Improve the Health of Your Brain